wp-plugins/organized-docs/readme.txt

 3. Single docs post with Table of Contents

 == Changelog ==

+= 2.0.2 =
+* Fix: improved styling for mobile devices.
+* New: option to disable the Docs Menu Link that get automatically added to your site.
+You can still add your own link in Appearance: Menus.
+* Tweak: changed category label from just Category to Docs Category for better usability.
+* Tweak: minified CSS for faster page load speed.

 = 2.0.1 =
 * NOTE: Please see changes for version 2.0.
 * Fix: filter the content on single docs.